 - The supplement has a limited amount of fillers, such as added sugar or other non-nutritive ingredients

 Find more information on how we choose and cover products here.

 1. Omega-3 Fatty Acids

-Studies on the anti-inflammatory properties of omega-3 fatty acids are numerous.
-The National Center for Complementary and Integrative Health (NCCIH) concluded that omega-3 fatty acids may help relieve the symptoms of rheumatoid arthritis (RA), an autoimmune condition that causes severe joint pain and destruction.
+Many studies show the anti-inflammatory properties of omega-3 fatty acids.
+The National Center for Complementary and Integrative Health (NCCIH) concludes that omega-3 fatty acids may help relieve the symptoms of rheumatoid arthritis (RA), an autoimmune condition that causes severe joint pain and destruction.